 Figure~\ref{fig:step-vs-reconst} describes how the reconstructed image changed as the number of sampling steps was increased.
 Even with a small number of sampling steps, such as 20, the input image's objects and composition were successfully reconstructed.
 Focusing on the finer details, for example, the head of the bed and the desk in the first row, and the wall color and pipes on the wall in the second row, we observe that the reconstruction quality improved as the number of sampling steps was increased.
-This improvement is generally imperceptible at first glance, suggesting that conventionally adopted the number of sampling steps, such as 20 or 50 sampling steps, yields sufficiently satisfactory reconstruction results for practical purposes.
+This improvement is generally imperceptible at first glance, suggesting that conventionally adopted numbers of sampling steps, such as 20 and 50 sampling steps, yield sufficiently satisfactory reconstruction results for practical purposes.